richardpenman/browsercookie/README.md

 ```

+Note only Python 2 is supported currently.

 ## Usage ##

-Here is a *dangerous* hack to extract the title from a webpage:
+Here is a hack to extract the title from a webpage:
 ```
 #!python
 >>> import re